x41lex/ezproxy/tools/bindings/README.md

 | Go       |         |             |                     |         |

-## Howto
+## How-to
 ###### As of version 2.1r1

 ### HTTP API
-All requests require the `key` query parameter with a valid API key, if you dont have a valid permsision a error will be returned.
+All requests require the `key` query parameter with a valid API key, if you don't have a valid permission a error will be returned.

 #### Base response
 ```go